-DEWALT Sander Review: This Cordless Orbital Sander is Worth Its Weight in Gold [Updated for 2024]
+DEWALT Sander Review: This Cordless Orbital Sander is Worth Its Weight in Gold [Updated for 2025]

 This post contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you Thank you!
+As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
+Thank you!

 I rocked a Porter Cable corded palm sander for about three years before finally upgrading to the DEWALT DCW210B random orbit sander.
 I still have that old Porter Cable rig.
 It’s a great little tool that does its job well - apart from the whole cord thing.